World War II - The Chat Pile Ore-Dressing and Beneficiation Mill

-Once 4 stories high with pulverized red clay left over from the WW II war effort, now appears as a
+Once a 4-stories tall pile of pulverized red tailings left over from the WW II war effort, it now appears as a

 3-acre parking lot.
-So how did a parking lot get the name "The Chat Pile"?
+So how did a parking lot get the name of "The Chat Pile"?

 World War II: America and The Allied Forces needed materials to fight a war